MOHIT124628/weatherapp_logic/README.md

 # weatherapp_logic
-there is no UPI for it only to understand how the weather app work with the help of console
+there is  API for it and to understand how the weather app work with the basis of JS